mindyruan/APCSFinalProject/README.md

 Pacman (with a twist).

 Small circles are extra points (not mandatory to clear all).
-Once you get to the big circles, you have to clear a mini-game (probably snake).
+Once you get to the big circles in the four corners, you have to clear a mini-game of Snake.
+You have to clear all minigames to win.

 Set amount of lives (3)
 Lose a life when a ghost gets you.
-Don't lose a life when you lose a mini game, but the length of the snake required is set higher.
+When you lose a minigame of Snake (either you hit the border or a ghost in Snake gets you), you lose a life.
+When you lose a life, you also go back to the center of Pacman.

 (All the while, you're avoiding the ghosts.)

+Ghosts are in Snake and Pacman.
+In Pacman...
+- The ghosts are protecting the minigames in the four corners, so the ghosts will be roaming around the sides of the game.
+- [We couldn't really code the ghosts so that they keep within the walls and follow Pacman (even if we did, the ghosts would spaz and get out of control sometimes)]
+In Snake...
+- The ghosts are following the snake.

+**removed this{
 As you level...
 - You have to clear more mini games.
 - Ghosts get faster.
+ }

 January 7, 2015
 - Very basic movement for pacman using with keyboard input! (currently in one direction)